alexlee22/indoor-tracking-blog/_posts/2016-06-23-script-for-rpi-startup.markdown

 ---
 layout: post
-title: script for RPI startup
+title: Script for RPI startup
-date: 2016-05-12 12:00:00
+date: 2016-06-23 00:00:00
 type: post
 published: true
 status: publish
 categories: []
 tags: []
-description: Oopsies, here they come!
+description: for fresh installed RPI
 # 110 marker 1234567890123456789012345678901234567890123456789012345678901234567890123456789012345678901234567890123456789
 twitter-body: you write here and it goes on the share for twitter
 featuredimg: polar-bear.jpg #if you put an image here it goes on twitter too